 Maintaining a healthy eating pattern throughout adolescence doesn’t require dieting or complicated meal plans.
-All it takes are some simple and smart eating choices to make a big difference in how you feel, both physically and mentally.
-Here are tips parents can share with their teens to help them get the nutrients they crave and have a healthy weight at the same time.
+All it takes are some simple eating choices to make a big difference in how you feel, both physically and mentally.
+Here are tips parents can share with their teens to help them get the nutrients they crave and stay healthy at the same time.

 Be Realistic: Make Small Changes over Time

 - Feeling bad that your body doesn't look like the models in the magazines?
 Dump unrealistic, unhealthy body ideals.
 Focus on nourishing your body with smart food choices from MyPlate.

 - Change what you drink.
 Switch from regular soft drinks to beverages with real power.
 Drink milk or fortified soy beverage for calcium and protein.
 For refreshment, you can't do better than plain water.

 Be Adventurous: Expand Your Tastes

 - Satisfy your sweet tooth with naturally delicious, nutrient-rich fruit.
 Slice a banana into your morning cereal, munch a bunch of grapes at lunch or have fresh berries for dessert.

 - Try vegetarian sources of protein including beans, lentils, tofu and tempeh.
 These plant-based foods pack a punch of nutrition including vitamins, minerals, fiber and phytonutrients.